andrewholgate/ui-guide/patterns-4-navigation.md

 This is one of the most important patterns for all websites and applications.
 Without great navigation the content cannot be discovered by the user.
 Using our CSS Toolkit, you will have access to several navigation patterns.

 ### Generic List
 This list can be used for groups of links related to the same topic, for example news or file downloads.
-This is exactly the same pattern that is used for our sidebar navigation on the left.
+This is exactly the same pattern that is used for this Guide's sidebar navigation on the left.

 ###### Preview
 <div class="preview plain">